holtwick/twindy/README.md

 The included reset canonizes all elements so that they are used purely semantically and can be visually overloaded later.
 The box model is predefined with 'box-sizing: border-box'.
 In the own CSS definition you should then only set the desired font.

-However, Windy generally does not add styles on its own, so we have to call the following function at the beginning of the CSS file:
+However, Windy generally does not add styles on its own, so we have to call the following mixin at the beginning of the CSS file:

 ```stylus
 windy-reset()